timmo-nhn/XcaDocumentSource.Docs/pjd.xcadocumentsource.md

 ## Document consuming process
 Below is a diagram showing the process of retrieving the document-list and the document.
 Each affinity domain has its own XCA, which again has its own registry and repositories.
-When querying for a document-list, the registry is queried, as it holds the metadata and references to the documents in the repository.
+When querying for a list of documentr , the Registry is queried, as it holds the metadata and references to the documents in the repository.
 When retrieving a document, the repository is queried with the ID from the Registry metadata item of interest.
 ```mermaid
 sequenceDiagram
     actor GP